Linaro/vixl/README.md

 `--nolint`.
 This removes the dependency on `cpplint.py` and Git.
 The `--nolint` option is implied if the VIXL project is a snapshot (with no `.git` directory).

-Additionally, `tools/test.py` tests code formatting using `clang-format-3.8`.
-If you don't have `clang-format-3.8`, disable the test using the `--noclang-format` option.
+Additionally, `tools/test.py` tests code formatting using `clang-format-4.0`, and performs static analysis using `clang-tidy-4.0`.
+If you don't have these tools, disable the test using `--noclang-format` or `--noclang-tidy`, respectively.

 Also note that the tests for the tracing features depend upon external `diff` and `sed` tools.
 If these tools are not available in `PATH`, these tests will